 We recommend creating a new sheet if you want to separate your main responses sheet and your calculations.
 Click Add Sheet.

 In our example, we decided to create a new sheet called Operations.

 2. Save your markers data

-To use formulas on markers data in spreadsheet, save each marker individually in one cell.
-In our example, we created 5 markers in our new sheet called Operations.
+To use formulas on markers data in the spreadsheet, save each marker individually in one cell.
+In our example, we created five markers in our new sheet called Operations.

 Then, use those cells to set up your formula.

 Once you saved all the data in these cells, you can start to make operations on them.
 Any spreadsheet formula works, from the simplest operations to some complex ones.
 You can check for the function you need in the list of all formulas supported in the spreadsheet.

 In our example, we want to convert the hotel reservation into an invoice.
 In our sheet called Operations, we set up the price for every service:

 - Room of two child

 3.1 How to calculate the number of nights reservation?